 Perler Beads

-These little plastic beads seem to be everywhere lately.
+These little plastic beads are awesome for letting kids unleash their creativity around a theme.
 Stock up on orange and black beads to create a basketball.
 Kids will be building their fine motor skills while designing key chains, coasters, or a pendant for a necklace.

 Papier-Mâché

-Use a blown up balloon as a form and start building layers with watered down glue and newspaper.
+Use a blown-up balloon as a form and start building layers with watered-down glue and newspaper.
 Once everything dries, pop the balloon and paint your ball.
-For an added bonus, turn it into a piñata filled with snacks, sweets, and little toys.
+For a bonus, turn it into a piñata filled with snacks, sweets, and little toys.

 Printouts

-with word searches, crossword, crypto puzzles… Input basketball terms into a DIY puzzle maker for a quiet activity.
+With word searches, crosswords, crypto puzzles… Input basketball terms into a DIY puzzle maker for a quiet activity.
 Here are a few vocab words to get you started….
 Alley-Oop, Buzzer Beater, And One, Baller, Fadeaway, Flop, Granny Shot, Swish, Zone, Traveling, Backboard, Assist

 Jersey Design